Rdatatable/data.table/README.md

       DT[,.(colB,colC,colD)]          # same
   ```
   Similarly, `by=.()` is now a shortcut for `by=list()`, for consistency with `i` and `j`.

-  28. `DT[where, someCol:=NULL]` is now an error that i is provided since it makes no sense to delete a column for only a subset of rows.

 #### BUG FIXES